 As expected, the Motion daemon tends to consume the most CPU cycles.
 The only performance issue that I do run into occasionally is with Motion.
 Occasionally, I do see the process sucking up CPU cycles to the point where server response is sluggish.
 However, I believe this is related to the Motion daemon and how resources are allocated to the deamon.
 My understanding is that Motion will attempt to use all available resources unless hard limits are set.
 For the time being, I have reduced camera resolutions but my long term solution is to limit Motion to 2 CPU cores and < 50% CPU time.

 Home Assistant is a fantastic project and works great in Docker.
-In general, I am strongly in favour of the Docker containerized approach for ease of management.
+In general, I am strongly in favour of the Docker containerized approach.